galuxosi/AmongUsRealLife/README.md

-# Among Us in real life
+# Among Us in Real Life

 ## Overview
-This is a fork of michaelgira23 repository.
-I forked it and upgraded it.
+This is a fork of Michaelgira23's repository.
+I forked it and added some features.

-## Features
+## New features
-- Assign roles as Impostors or Crewmates.
-- Randomly distribute tasks to players.
-- Checking task as done will fill the global task progress.
+- No more duplicating tasks.
+- Tasks were divided into 3 categories: long, short, and common.
+- "I am killed/ejected" button was added.
+- Lobby of players was added
+- The game ends when all impostors have been ejected, or when the number of crewmates is the same as the number of impostors.
 - 4 sabotages available.
-- CCTV Camera that connected to the game.
-- Simple and intuitive interface for managing the game.
+Each of them has its own page.
+- Droidcam available.

 ## Installation
 To set up the project locally, follow these steps: